mirelark/VanishingRange/docs/architecture/data-architecture.md

 Precise species occurrence locations from the most recent 90 days are excluded from the frontend.
 This policy exists to reduce the risk that real-time location data could be used to facilitate poaching or trafficking of threatened and endangered species.

 The 90-day window was selected as a balance between data freshness and protection.
 Historical range data predating the exclusion window is displayed in full.
-The exclusion is applied at the data publication stage — excluded records are present in the source schema for pipeline processing purposes but are not surfaced in the site schema or served via the API.
+The exclusion is applied at the data retrieval stage: excluded records are not retrieved from the source data sets to prevent mishandling or access.

 ### 14.2 Sensitive Data Handling